 Pressure Transmitter to Detect Burner Flame Instability

-The technology to reduce emissions in large-scale heaters is complex, but for gas-fired heaters part of the solution is to run the natural gas feeding the burners at a reduced pressure to allow for more complete combustion.
+The technology to reduce emissions and improve efficiency in large-scale heaters is complex, but for gas-fired heaters part of the solution is to run the natural gas feeding the burners at a reduced pressure to allow for more complete combustion.
 But running lower burner gas pressures increases the risk of a flame-out – and restarting a large heater could cost hours of downtime.

-A large oil company that was retrofitting low NOX burners into their heaters decided to design a system that would detect the conditions present in the combustion chamber just before a flame-out.
+A major oil company that was retrofitting low NOX burners into their heaters decided to design a system that would detect the conditions present in the combustion chamber just before a flame-out.
 When a burner flame becomes unstable it wobbles – much like a candle flickers just before going out.
 Because the burners are enclosed, the air pressure inside the heater will exhibit a characteristic oscillatory behavior just as the flame begins to fail.
 The air pressures inside the heater are low – just a few inches of water – and this pressure will vary at a characteristic frequency of a few Hz just before flame-out.

 Validyne developed a version of the DR800 that is sensitive enough to detect the low heater pressures, yet responsive enough to capture the pressure waveform prior to a flame-out condition.
 The electronics of the DR800 were modified to pass frequencies up to 50 Hz and the damping circuit was bypassed.
 The modified DR800 is capable of passing low pressure variations up to 10 Hz with no distortion.
 The DR800 is FM approved as an intrinsically safe device for Class I, Div 2, Groups B, C and D hazardous locations and is ideal for this application in oil refineries.